 Key subsection titled “The Feldman Report” finds state’s insulin costs Increased by 280%.

-The Colorado Department of Law released a report earlier this month on the high cost of insulin and the barriers to access facing Coloradans that cited work by Professor Robin Feldman and UC Hastings’ Center for Innovation (C4i).
+The Colorado Department of Law released a report earlier this month on the high cost of insulin and the barriers to access facing Coloradans that cited work by Professor Robin Feldman and UC Law SF’ Center for Innovation (C4i).
 The department was directed by the Colorado House of Representatives to study the high cost of insulin in the state and identify the unique drivers shaping insulin delivery, resulting in the Prescription Insulin Drug Pricing Report.

 In research led by Feldman and supported by C4i’s Chief Data Scientist Ramy Alsaffar and Research Fellow David Toppelberg, C4i presented five major findings about insulin pricing and delivery in Colorado that were included in the report: